 After you make your first payment for COBRA coverage, you must make periodic payments for each subsequent coverage period.
 Each of these periodic payments is due on the first day of the month for that coverage period.
 There is a grace period of 30 days for all premium payments after the first payment.
 However, if you pay a periodic payment later than the first day of the coverage period to which it applies, but before the end of the grace period for the coverage period, any claim you submit for benefits will be suspended as of the first day of the coverage period and then processed by the plan only when the periodic payment is received.
-If you fail to make a periodic payment before the end of the grace period for that coverage under the plan.
+If you fail to make a periodic payment before the end of the grace period for that coverage period, you will lose all rights to COBRA coverage under the plan.